larq/zookeeper/README.md

 @component
 class ChildComponent:
-    a: int                  # An `int` parameter, with no default set
+    a: int = Field()                          # An `int` field with no default set
-    b: str = "foo"          # A `str` parameter, which by default will be `foo`
+    b: str = Field("foo")                     # A `str` field with default value `"foo"`

 @component
 class ParentComponent:
-    a: int                  # The same `int` parameter as the child
+    a: int = Field()                          # The same `int` field as the child
-    child: ChildComponent   # A nested component parameter, of type `ChildComponent`
+    child: ChildComponent = ComponentField()  # A nested component field, of type `ChildComponent`
 ```

 After instantiation, components can be 'configured' with a configuration
-dictionary, containing values for a tree of nested parameters.
+dictionary, containing values for a tree of nested fields.
 This process
-automatically injects the correct values into each parameter.
+automatically injects the correct values into each field.

-If a child sub-component declares a parameter which already exists in some
+If a child sub-component declares a field which already exists in some
-containing parent, then it will pick up the value that's set on the parent,
+containing ancestor component, then it will pick up the value that's set on the
-unless a 'scoped' value is set on the child.
+parent, unless a 'scoped' value is set on the child.

 For example: